 Hi I'm Mark, and I am very pleased to meet you!

-I started working with C# and the .NET framework 15 years ago.
+I started using C# and the .NET framework 15 years ago.
 Today I live in Barcelona and spend my time creating online courses to share my knowledge of professional C# programming with a wide audience.